 Nonetheless, we do have clients who perceive judges as being biased in favor of the prosecution and against defendant.

 Brief Synopsis: Defendant’s judicial bias claim based on the judge and the prosecutor participating in a mentorship program for local fifth graders in four sessions was not regarded as sufficiently significant to suggest the judge had a personal stake in the outcome of the trial, so motion for new trial was denied.

 The following summary is a case from San Joaquin County where defendant challenged the judge’s ability to be fair because defendant learned that the judge and the prosecutor were both involved in a student outreach program called “First Impressions.”
 In the program, a judge and a couple volunteer attorneys taught a fifth-grade class about the Constitution and the judicial process.

 The program involved four visits to a fifth-grade classroom for about 45 minutes each session culminating in a mock trial lasting about two hours at the courthouse in the judge’s courtroom.
-The fifth-grade students learn about the Fifth and Sixth Amendment and then play the part of attorneys or witnesses during the mock trial.
+The fifth-grade students learned about the Fifth and Sixth Amendment and then played the part of attorneys or witnesses during the mock trial.